What is Argentium Silver, and how is it different from traditional sterling silver?

 Formulations:

-Additionally, Argentium offers a superior working capacity compared to traditional sterling silver.
-It can be fused, eliminating the need for unsightly solder seams, and it is less conductive, making repairs less risky when set stones are involved or multiple solder joints are present.
-Ideal when handing down heirloom rings or bracelets that might need to be resized to fit the wearer.
+In addition to its superior properties, Argentium® silver has a higher working capacity than traditional sterling silver.
+It can be fused, eliminating the need for unsightly solder seams, and is less conductive, making repairs less risky when set stones are involved or multiple solder joints are present.
+Argentium® silver is the perfect choice for those who want heirloom pieces that can be handed down and resized to fit the wearer.

 Website Sources :